Instructions for Form 4255 (12/2024)

 Purpose of Form

-Use Form 4255 to figure the increase in tax for the recapture of investment credit claimed.
+Use Form 4255 to figure the increase in the amount due for certain credit recaptures, excessive payments, excessive credit transfers, and PWA penalty amounts.

 • You disposed of investment credit property before the end of 5 full years after the property was placed in service (the recapture period).